The $(\infty,2)$-category of internal $(\infty,1)$-categories: The right derived externalization functor

-\subsection{The right derived externalization functor}
+\section{The right derived externalization functor}

-In the rest of this section we prove various exactness properties of the model categorical externalization functor of Definition~\ref{defextmc}, and show that it recovers the $\infty$-categorical externalization functor from Section~\ref{secformal} whenever the model category $\mathbb{M}$ is a Cisinski model category.
+In this section we prove various exactness properties of the model categorical externalization functor of Definition~\ref{defextmc}, and show that it recovers the $\infty$-categorical externalization functor from Section~\ref{secformal} whenever the model category $\mathbb{M}$ satisfies some suitable additional properties.
 We give an application in Proposition~\ref{prop1oc2topos} which shows that $\mathrm{Cat}_{\infty}(\mathcal{C})$ is an $(\infty,1)$-localic $(\infty,2)$-topos as defined in Definition~\ref{def1loc2topos} whenever $\mathcal{C}$ is an $\infty$-topos.